-- GPS consumers are implemented by code that registers to receive location updates from the GPS receiver at specific intervals.
-To emulate an application's interaction with the GPS receiver properly, SPOT provides developers with all configuration options, such as polling frequency and minimum distance between points, presented by the Android GPS API.
-This configuration information-along with generic sensor setup and tear-down code-is then inserted into the appropriate location in the emulation application. - Accelerometer consumers are implemented using the configuration specified in the XML file, along with generic setup code to establish a connection to the appropriate hardware.
-SPOT provides developers with access to device accelerometers and all configuration options the underlying framework presents, such as sample rates. - Network consumers are implemented as emulation code containing a timer that executes a given networking operation, such as an HTTP operation at a user defined interval.
-The purpose of the network consumer is to emulate applications that use network resources to store information that the phone must periodically retrieve.
-Developers configure SPOT by providing the data to transmit along with the frequency of transmission.
-They can also specify whether the data should always be transmitted or whether the application should wait for the availability of a specific transmission medium, such as Wi-Fi or 3G. - Screen drawing agents allow users to specify 3D and 2D graphics to draw on the screen.
+- GPS consumers are implemented by code that registers to receive location updates from the GPS receiver at specific intervals. - Accelerometer consumers are implemented using the configuration specified in the XML file, along with generic setup code to establish a connection to the appropriate hardware. - Network consumers are implemented as emulation code containing a timer that executes a given networking operation, such as an HTTP operation at a user defined interval. - Screen drawing agents allow users to specify 3D and 2D graphics to draw on the screen.
 Developers will specify object contents along with any potential motion or actions. - Custom code modules allow developers to supply their own code blocks to extend the functionality of SPOT and enhance emulation accuracy as the development cycle progresses by substituting the faux emulation code with actual application logic.
 SPOT allows developers to supply class files to load into the emulation application dynamically, as well as method "hooks" to allow the emulation code to interact with the custom code properly.

-5.3 Power Consumption Instrumentation
+4.3 Power Consumption Instrumentation

-SPOT uses an instrumentation system to capture power consumption statistics as the emulation code is executed, as shown in Figure 6.
+SPOT uses an instrumentation system to capture power consumption statistics as the emulation code is executed, as shown in Figure 5.
 Components in the instrumentation system are either Collectors, Recorders, or Event Handlers.
 Collectors interface directly with the specific power API on the system and pass collected data to Recorders, which persist the data collected by Collectors by writing it to a file or other storage medium.
 Event Handlers respond to the events fired by entering or leaving emulation code blocks.